vtonu/Simple_BentoGrid/README.md

-### `Bento Grid Style`

-A simple bento grid style with pure css and html with GTA V images.
+A simple, modern bento-grid style in 1 HTML file using GTA V images.